Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals: Appendix

 \subsection{Real Signals}

+\paragraph{Computed Tomography (CT).} For the CT experiments, we use one real chest CT slice from the dataset of \citet{clark2013cancer}, which was also used in WIRE~\citep{saragadam2023wire}, together with six additional CT slices from the AAPM 2025 Generalizable Dose Prediction for Heterogenous Multi-Cohort and Multi-Site Radiotherapy Planning challenge~\citep{aapm_gdphmm_2025}.
+The WIRE chest CT slice has resolution $326 \times 435$, while the AAPM slices have resolutions $325 \times 415$, $325 \times 464$, and $325 \times 491$.

-\paragraph{Computed Tomography (CT).} For CT experiments, we train models on a real chest CT slice from the dataset in \citet{clark2013cancer}, which was also used in WIRE \citep{saragadam2023wire}.
-The training data was 100 projection measurements of the original 326$\times$435 chest CT slice, forming a 100$\times$435 sinogram equivalent to approximately 30\% of the total pixel count in the original image.
-Since this inverse problem is inherently underdetermined, we apply TV regularization in our Grid model.
-The TV hyperparameter was tuned using the classic Shepp-Logan phantom image \cite{shepp1974fourier} as a reconstruction target.
+For each slice $x_i \in \mathbb{R}^{H_i \times W_i}$, the training data consist of $N_\theta=100$ projection measurements, with the number of detector bins set to $W_i$.
+This gives a sinogram $y_i \in \mathbb{R}^{100 \times W_i}$, corresponding to a measurement-to-pixel ratio of $100/H_i$, which is approximately $30.7\%$ for all CT slices used in our experiments.
+Since this inverse problem is underdetermined, we apply TV regularization to our Grid model.
+The TV hyperparameter is tuned on the classic Shepp--Logan phantom~\citep{shepp1974fourier}, rather than on the CT test images.

 \paragraph{DIV2K Dataset.} We sample 10 high-resolution images (about $2 \times 10^5$ pixels each) from the DIV2K dataset \cite{Agustsson_2017_CVPR_Workshops} and evaluate all models on three tasks: image overfitting, $4\times$ super-resolution, and denoising Gaussian noise with standard deviation 0.1 or 0.05.